 The only issue?
 Cleaning suede can be quite the ordeal.
 If you do it wrong, you could ruin your beloved boots and shoes.
 But if you do it correctly, you ensure that your suede beauties reach their maximum lifespan and remain in pristine condition wear after wear.
 And if you can remember ahead of time: All new pairs of suede shoes and boots should be sprayed with a suede protector to extend their pristine condition in the first place.
 Also (we know this is hard), try to not wear your light-coloured suede footwear out in the rain… please.

-Keep scrolling for our super-useful (and cost-effective) tips on how to clean suede boots and shoes.
+Keep scrolling for our super-useful (and cost-effective) tips on how to clean suede sandals, mules and boots.

 1. Invest in a suede-cleaning brush.

 First things first: You can clean your suede without a proper suede-cleaning brush, but investing in one is a wise choice.
 (After all, they only cost about £6 on Amazon.)
 When using one to clean your shoes, be sure to brush only in the direction of the fibres, and avoid moving the brush back and forth over the surface.